 The school track team needs to raise some money to go to regionals.
 The teams decided to work on selling chocolate bars.
 They figure that this will be an excellent choice for a bunch of students.
 At the end of the fundraiser, the team began to tally up their totals.
-Mark sold 72 bars and Clint sold 65 bars.
-Mark wants to make it look like he has sold more than Clint.
+Mary sold 72 bars and Clint sold 65 bars.
+Mary wants to make it look like she has sold a lot more than Clint.
 Is this possible?
 How can he do it?

 Consider the graph below of the Yula High School Graduation Rate.

-We use bar graphs because they are visual devices which allow us to compare the size of the bars to interpret data.
+You use bar graphs because they are visual devices that allow you to compare the height of the bars to interpret data.
 What do the bars show you about the graduation rate at Yula High School?

 It appears that the graduation rate skyrocketed.
 However, if you look at the scale on the -axis, you can see that the entire graph is not represented.
 The scale only represents a range from 81 to 88 percent.
 This exaggerates the difference in the data.
 Was there an improvement from 1991 to 1992?
 Yes.
 But the improvement was only 4% where the bars can mislead into thinking that the improvement was much greater.

 So you can see that the size of the intervals and bars can impact the way we interpret the data.